Site icon QSSV.net

 3. Stainless Steel (SS)

-There are a few downsides to SS coils, but they mostly depend on the grade of the metal.
-Some grades have high contents which is not good if you have a allergy.
+There are a few downsides to coils, but they mostly depend on the grade of the metal.
+Some grades have high nickel contents which is not good if you have a nickel allergy.
 Some grades are difficult to work with as they’re thicker and less springy.
-Another thing which makes SS coils impractical is the difficulty involved in finding decent grades.
-It’s nearly impossible to buy from shops and you’ll have to turn to the internet.
+Another thing which makes coils impractical is the difficulty involved in finding decent grades.
+It’s nearly impossible to from vape shops and you’ll have to turn to the internet.

-Titanium coils are still fairly new.
-The material is considered much stronger than and, therefore, easier to work with.
+coils are still fairly new.
+The material is considered much stronger than nickel and, therefore, easier to work with.
 It retains its shape well and has a very high resistance, which means you need less of it.
-Many people consider titanium to produce the best flavors of any coil material.
+Many people consider to produce the best of any coil material.

 Share with us your questions or experience and knowledge with the different coil types below on the comments.